liuuuk311/liuuuk311.github.io/_pages/about.md

 ---
-title: "About me"
+title: "My name is Luca"
 permalink: /about/
 ---
-My name is Luca.
 I study Computer Science at Univeristy of Milano-Bicocca, in Milan, Italy.

 Since when I was young I wanted to understand how things work.
 This brought me to study Computer Science because I wanted to understand how computers and internet work.